Trade Mark Law Modernisation Act (Markenrechtsmodernisierungsgesetz), 14 January 2019:

 This page is currently being revised and adapted to the changes of the Trade Mark Law Modernisation Act.
 The German trade mark pages have already been revised.

 Trade marks identify products and services of an enterprise.
-They stand for the quality of an enterprise and are part of the company's intellectual property, just like patents.
+They may stand for the quality of an enterprise and are their intellectual property just like patents.
 Strong trade marks are assets.
 All signs that are suitable for distinguishing goods or services of your enterprise from those of another enterprise can be protected as trade marks.

 Our trade mark website tells you everything you need to know as a trade mark applicant.
 It does not matter whether you want to apply for a trade mark for goods or for services - or for both - the way to trade mark registration is the same.

 Browse through our site to learn more about what trade mark protection is, what data are required for it and why trade marks may be excluded from registration because of grounds for refusal.
 Read why you should absolutely perform a search on all that is essential about your intended trade mark beforehand and consult the classification of goods and services, before filing an application.
 You need to know: all goods and services are divided into 45 classes.
 The amount of the fee you have to pay for the application depends on the number of classes indicated.
 If you do not need more than three classes, the application fee due for paper-based filing is 300 euros and for electronic or online filing 290 euros.
 The fee for each additional class is 100 euros.

 The German Patent and Trade Mark Office (DPMA) warns against – partially misleading – offers, requests for payment and invoices relating to IP applications and renewal of IP rights from private companies unrelated to the DPMA.